glm-ypinczon/PhysX-3.4/golaemREADME.txt

 4.\ To be able to build on Linux:
 	The ClothingCollisionType enum in ClothingCollision.h has to be changed: Convex needs to be renamed (there seems to be a define of Convex in our linux dependencies).
 Let's name it Convex_
 	Some PX_PS4 are misused and needs to be fixed: UserRenderInstanceBufferDesc.h UserRenderIndexBufferDesc.h UserRenderSpriteBufferDesc.h ApexSharedUtils.h

+5.\ Once the windows and linux build are both done, run the export_to_glmExternals.py to export the phsyX .git directory tree into the golaem svn external repo.
+It will copy only .h, .inl, .lib, .dll, .a and .so files from phsyX and keep the same directory tree, which allow working with the same cmake find.